Requiem For A Body (2015)

-Requiem for A Body illustrates life of body after death.
+Requiem for A Body illustrates the life of body after death.
 The project explores an often-neglected process in this extended existence – physical decomposition.
 The work is a collection of four musical instruments that are based on quantifying and exploiting the dynamics of human decomposition.
-We suggest to look at this ‘in-between’ period in our life to question how ‘alive’ we still are after we clinically ‘die’.
+We suggest looking at this ‘in-between’ period in our life to question how ‘alive’ we still are after we clinically ‘die’.

-This project is in a collaboration with Koby Barhad.
+This project is a collaboration with Koby Barhad.

 This project was funded by Korea Institute of Design Promotion (KIDP).